KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 ## The Case for Pie Charts

-There is a popular meme template I was reminded of when reading this book, I don't think I should publicly post the original, but it looks something like this:
+There is a popular meme template I was reminded of when reading this book, I don't think I should publicly post the original, but it looks something like this.

 ![Pie Iq](./assets/post_files/fundamentals_dataviz_review/pie_iq.png)